Reveal Audio: Forensic Audio Enhancement Services

 If the recording is analog (microcassette or cassette), it is recommended that safety recording tabs be knocked out to prevent any unintentional recording on the tape.
 The tape is played once in order to transfer it to a hard drive as a WAV file using state of the art analog-to-digital convertors at CD-quality sampling rates.
 This is where the real work will be done.

-If it is a digital recording, many times the device itself has a proprietary software application that is used to convert from the native format to a more widely used format.
-In those cases, I need the original device to make the transfer and then convert it using the highest quality that the conversion software can give.
+If it is a digital recording, many times the device has a USB connection that, when connected with a computer, allows it to be read like any other drive.
+The files on the device can be easily copied to a hard drive in order to be sent to me.
+Other devices have a proprietary software application that is used to convert from the native format to a more widely used format.
+In those cases, the original device is needed to make the transfer and then convert it using the highest quality that the conversion software can give.
 From there it will be upsampled to CD quality before beginning the audio enhancement processes.

 If the recording is delivered to me as data files on a flash drive or CD/DVD, I will first check to make sure that the format of the files is CD quality.
 If not, they will be converted to 16-bit/44.1kz WAV files.